cruffing03/InfinityAcup/README.md

-# InfinityAcup
-mockup for ADA-compliant private medical practice website
+# PureHealthCCM, an example of a medical website